quicwg/qlog/draft-marx-qlog-main-schema.md

 }
 ~~~~~~~~
 {: .language-json}
-{: #trace_container title="Trace container definition"}
+{: #trace-container title="Trace container definition"}

-### Configuration
+### configuration

-We take into account that a log file is usually not used in isolation, but by
+We take into account that a qlog file is usually not used in isolation, but by
 means of various tools.
 Especially when aggregating various traces together or
 preparing traces for a demonstration, one might wish to persist certain tool-based
-settings inside the log file itself.
+settings inside the qlog file itself.
 For this, the configuration field is used.

 The configuration field can be viewed as a generic metadata field that tools can
 fill with their own fields, based on per-tool logic.
 It is best practice for tools